South African anti-apartheid campaigner Archbishop Tutu in hospital

-Nobel Peace Prize laureate and veteran of South Africa's anti-apartheid struggle Desmond Tutu has been admitted to hospital for the treatment of an infection, his office said on Wednesday.
+Archbishop Desmond Tutu, Nobel Peace Prize laureate and veteran of South Africa's anti-apartheid struggle, has been admitted to hospital for the treatment of an infection, his office said Wednesday.

 "The Archbishop has been hospitalized several times over the past few years for treatment of a similar condition," the Desmond & Leah Tutu Legacy Foundation said in a statement, without providing further detail.